 - Hit Wicket: When the striker breaks the wicket while playing a shot or avoiding a delivery.
 This can be with the bat or with the body.

-- Hit The Ball Twice: unless he is protecting his wicket or has consent of the opposition.
+- Hit The Ball Twice: unless he is protecting his wicket or has the consent of the opposition.

-- Timed Out: Next batsman due takes longer than three minutes to be on the field and ready to face a ball (or at the opposite crease).
+- Timed Out: Next batsman due takes longer than three minutes to be on the field and be ready to face a ball (or at the opposite crease).